 Please note that captions must follow the templates below strictly in order to keep your images consistent with our style sheet, and a permission or copyright statement is essential.
-Captions can either be included within the body of the text, located directly after the place holder, or else in a list at the end of each chapter.

 Objects (e.g. coins, sculptures, paintings, engravings, artefacts from a museum or gallery)